smorken/sphinx_action_example/README.md

 # sphinx action example

-This is a barebones python package for learning how to how to automatically publsh sphinx docs using github actions
+This is a barebones python package for learning how to how to automatically publish sphinx docs using github actions